mkdocstrings/griffe/docs/guide/users/checking.md

   "deprecated": null,
   "removed": null,
   "exists": true,
+  "public_path": "mypackage.Thing",
+  "canonical_path": "mypackage._internal.Thing",
+  "public_locations": [
+    {
+      "path": "mypackage.Thing",
+      "added_in": "1.1.0",
+      "removed_in": null,
+      "is_alias": true
+    }
+  ],
+  "canonical_locations": [
+    {
+      "path": "mypackage._internal.Thing",
+      "since": "1.1.0",
+      "until": null
+    }
+  ],
   "events": []
 }
 ```

+An `added` or location start value of `null` means the name was already public in the first recorded version, so its true introduction version is unknown.
+A `paths` index maps every historical public and canonical path back to its symbol entry.
+Private objects do not enter the history until a name exposing them appears in a public namespace, and moving an implementation between private modules does not count as a public addition or removal.

 Atomic records for each package must form one linear chain: `1.0.0 → 1.1.0`, then `1.1.0 → 1.2.0`, and so on.
 Griffe rejects forks, merges, cycles, and disconnected version histories because they do not define one unambiguous latest API.